Cecil: Part 2: Are we all in it together?

-You don’t have to look very far these days to find evidence of a tendency towards a polarized and often homogenizing representation of hunting.
-In the last few days, there have been blanket statements throughout various media that present assumptions, generalizations, and stereotypes as truth about hunting in general.
-I’ve also seen hunters come forward with proclamations about the enduring honour of hunting as a tradition that is defined and given meaning by its most respectable proponents.
-Let me say at the outset to those who are engaged in these oversimplifications of hunting: it is wrong to do this.
-There are a host of social, cultural, and political reasons for this tendency to generalization about hunting, but for many of us, I think there’s an important question surrounding how we handle it when we find ourselves in a situation where we feel as though we need to proudly protect a tradition that we believe in while at the same time needing to consider how our own personal ethics position us in relation to a particular set of events that directly involve hunting.
+Far too often, popular representations of hunting tend to both polarize and homogenize it, leading to misrepresentations and simplifications.
+In the last few days following the Cecil story, a number of media outlets have discussed and represented hunting through broad assumptions, generalizations, and stereotypes.
+In response, we’ve seen hunters come forward with proclamations about the enduring honour of hunting as a tradition that is defined and given meaning by its most respectable proponents.
+To those on both sides, you’re doing a disservice to your cause through these simplifications.
+There are a host of social, cultural, and political reasons for this tendency to generalize hunting, but for many of us who hunt, there’s an important question surrounding how we handle it when we find ourselves faced with the need to protect a tradition that we believe in, while at the same time considering how our own personal ethics position us in relation to a particular set of events that directly involve hunting.

 When Cecil the lion (Panthera leo) was killed in Zimbabwe last month, hunters found themselves in this predicament once again.
 Lions are killed all the time, and many hunters out there probably felt like there was no need for intense discussion about this.
 I think this story highlights an ongoing important discussion to be had.
 The details of this particular case created strong reactions in the media and among various social groups, and hunters found themselves in positions where they needed to respond.
 Canadian hunters The Beasley Brothers, hosts of the show Canada in the Rough, commented that “there is turmoil in the hunting world!”
 Other well-known hunting personalities, such as Donnie Vincent and Cameron Hanes released responses to the story, indicating that among hunters, there is a perception that when an individual hunter does something legally or ethically questionable, hunting in general is at risk of attack – we talk about the world of hunting being in turmoil, rather than strictly the world of one individual.
 My own anecdotal experience tells me this too: hunters I know became immediately concerned about how anti-hunters would use the example of Cecil to further their cases, and how this story would reflect on all hunters and on the inherent morality of hunting.